Consumer Medicine Information

 It may cause drowsiness, dizziness or sleepiness in some people and affect alertness.

 Older people may become confused when taking this medicine.
-Families and carers should be aware of this.
-Special care may
+Special care may be needed.

 Tell your doctor if you notice any of the following:

 nausea, vomiting, dry mouth, stomach pain, constipation, diarrhoea, heart burn, loss

 of appetite, abnormal taste, weight gain, weight loss

 drowsiness, difficulty sleeping, dizziness, nervousness, feeling anxious or agitated,